codextj/TQPython/README.md

 Before you start, the most important step is to ensure that you have an account.
 This is where most people get into issues.
 Contrary to most websites, you create your account using the API themselves.
 So all you need to open your account are these APIs, themselves.
 Just head straight to *TQ_example_account_create_account.py* to open your new account.

 ## Open Your New Account
-If you do not have an account with us already, You need to open a new account.
+If you do not have an account with us already, You need to open a new one.

 You have two options:
-1) You can use our Excel example from here to open an account yourself following the instruction.
+1) You can use our Excel example from https://github.com/treasuryquants/TQExcel to open an account yourself following the instruction.
 2) You email us (contact@treasuryquants.com) your public IP address of the machine you will be using, we will open an account for you.
-Sending you an email with it is done.
+You will receive an email when it is done.
 Here is a link to help you with your IP address (https://www.showmyip.com).

 Armed with an active account we are now ready to get started.